skyaltlabs/skyalt/README.md

 ## LLM-powered
 SkyAlt is not about AI research, but **interface research and development**.
-LLM is the new programming paradigm that can make human-computer interactions way more efficient.
-Soon, everyone will be able to build and customize software without the use of programming languages.
+LLM is the new programming paradigm that can make human-computer interactions way more efficient, natural and frictionless.